Getting ready for the PSTN & ISDN Switch Off

 PSTN Switch Off Explained#

-SOGFast – the G.Fast variant of SOGEA
+SOGFast – the G.Fast variant of SOGEA (not widely deployed)

 FTTP – Fibre to the Premise broadband